Jerry Parr: Professional organizations

 Parr was a member of the Association for Conflict Resolution and American Association of Pastoral Counsellors.
 Previously, he was the president of the Association of Former Agents of the U.S. Secret Service.

 Filmography

 Parr was a film advisor for the feature film dramas In the Line of Fire (1993) and Contact (1997), and for the documentaries In the Line of Fire: Behind the Scenes with the Secret Service (1993), and Inside the US Secret Service (2004).
 He also served as a commentator on C-SPAN, Larry King Live, Meet the Press, Discovery Channel, History Channel, PBS, and Travel Channel.

 Depiction in media

-Parr was portrayed by Joe Chrest in the 2016 television film Killing Reagan.
+Parr was portrayed by John Robinson in the 2003 film The Reagans and by Joe Chrest in the 2016 television film Killing Reagan.